Advancing Scanning Probe Microscopy Simulations: A Decade of Development in Probe-Particle Models: Implementation Details

 \subsubsection{GPU implementation}

 Modern graphics processing units (GPUs) possess thousands of independent computing cores, offering orders of magnitude higher raw computing power than traditional CPUs.
 However, efficient utilization of this computing power is limited to tasks that are naturally parallel (i.e., independent) and not memory-bound (either by main memory bandwidth or cache size).
 AFM simulations are ideal for GPU acceleration since the simulations of individual pixels (i.e., positions of the AFM tip) are virtually independent.
 Furthermore, the simulation scheme that evaluates the sample potential through interpolation of the real-space grid can be accelerated using texture interpolation hardware.
+Therefore we ported all performance intensive tasks on GPU using pyOpenCL.
+This includes the FFT convolution, projection of atom-wise LJ, electrostatic, and D3 van der Waals force fields to the grid, and relaxation of the probe particle position).
+Generally speaking, the GPU accelerated simulations are so fast that the timing is relevant only for interactive work (GUI) or high-throughput tasks such as machine learning.